 You may allocate a proportion of your Internet and website expenses that support your photography business.
 Be sure to apportion an appropriate amount for your personal use, where applicable.

 Equipment that lasts more than one year (cameras, computers, etc.) is considered “listed property” and are subject to different rules.
 Listed property must be used for more than 50% qualified business use, and depreciated over the expected life of the item – meaning that you deduct only a portion of its cost each year.
 Maintain a spreadsheet with the date of purchase and the depreciation schedule so that you will know the basis of the equipment if you sell it before the end of the five years.
-Section 179 deduction allows you to deduct the cost (up to a certain amount) of depreciable property in the year you buy it.
-Note that Section 179 has received a nice boost for the 2013 tax year.

 Insurance to protect your equipment or business investment is deductible.
 Also if you have a business license, you may deduct the cost of the license.

 10. Accountant and attorney fees

 You may deduct your accountant and attorney fees (including fees for registering your copyrights) that support your photography business activities, so keep copies of invoices from those professionals.